nhastings1/Concert-Weather-Connection/PSEUDOCODE.md

 # Notes -

-Equal commits - [add names? ask if can] also coordinate with each other
+Equal commits - we have a previous repo to link to show previous commits before we reworked on day 2

 # Rough timetable